Virtual Classroom Courses

 • Target Audience: Family and MWR Program Managers

-• Prerequisites: Family & MWR Orientation Course (Online), Team Member Orientation (TMO) for new team members ONLY, Family and MWR Basic Management Course (Online), and Operation Excellence – Online or Classroom Customer Service Training.
+• Prerequisites: Each student must complete Welcome to Family & MWR Orientation Course (Online), Family and MWR Basic Management Course (Online), and Operation Excellence – Online or Classroom Customer Service Training.

-• Duration: 20 hours total in eight 2.5-hour sessions (either in two sessions per week over four weeks, or in four sessions per week over two weeks).
+• Duration: 20 hours total in eight 2.5-hour sessions over three weeks.

 • Estimated hours to complete the course: 40 hours total, which includes virtual class time of approximately 20 hours (2.5 hours in each session for 8 sessions) and pre-/post-session assignments which require an additional 20 hours (two or three hours/session).